 We have a visual expectation of tactility based on appearance before touching things.
 Our psychological response to a surface is dependent on a subjective association to its material.
 The objects I present reflect a material exploration that challenges our visual expectation of foam.
 It questions the boundaries between tactile and visual senses as the material is transformed into shapes that contain features recognized as soft, although sometimes hard in its final result.

-Inspired by vase shapes, foam is brought to the ceramics context and treated in a refined way, intending to enhance the beauty in it and this way bring a new value.
+Inspired by vase shapes, foam is brought to the context of the ceramic and treated in a refined way, intending to enhance the beauty in it and this way bring new value.
 This material is interlaced or wrapped in handbuilt ceramic structures, based on craft techniques like basketry, becoming a form itself.
 A resin is applied in order to make it hard, keeping the illusion of a foamy feeling, but also as a way of preserving the foam and extend its lifetime.

 Content Credit: © Margarida Pereira and Through Objects.